 When an administrator is looking to minimize the risk of a model the team is developing they are going to want to filter out packages and files with known vulnerabilities that are above a certain threshold.
-Anaconda Team Edition allows the administrator to decide which filters to apply and who will have access to the filtered channels and packages.
+Anaconda Server allows the administrator to decide which filters to apply and who will have access to the filtered channels and packages.
 This level of security and governance allows the team to focus on building their model.

 This topic provides guidance on the following actions:

 Severity scores are assigned based on the numerical Common Vulnerability Scoring System (CVSS) on a zero to ten scale.